-- Bertone coachwork designed by the legendary Marcelo Gandini
+- Designed by the legendary Marcelo Gandini

 Two identical prototypes featuring inline-four engines were prepared for the exhibition, and Gandini did not disappoint.
-Channeling many of the same cues that made the Miura so innovative, the new Alfa was wide and low with a shark-like nose extending through a curved fender and shoulder haunches into a truncated tail.
-The headlight “blinds” and stacked horizontal vents on the C-pillar were attractive, as well as futuristic in concept.
+Channeling many of the same cues that made the Miura so innovative, the new Alfa Romeo was wide and low with a shark-like nose extending through a curved fender and shoulder haunches into a truncated tail.
+The headlight “blinds” and stacked horizontal vents on the C-pillar were attractive as well as futuristic in concept.

 Strong customer interest prompted Alfa Romeo to develop a production version, which continued to be based on the respected 105 Series chassis.
 The 105’s standard twin-cam inline-four, however, was replaced by a modified version of the competition-pedigreed V-8 from the Tipo 33 prototype race car.
 It featured aluminum alloy construction, dual overhead-cam actuation, and a dry-sump lubrication system.
 Aided by its aerodynamic body, the Montreal was good for a top speed of nearly 140 mph.
 Approximately 3,925 examples of the Montreal were built between 1971 and 1975.